+My name is Melvin Robertson, Jr of San Jose, California.
+I am a retired 31 year employee of the Hewlett-Packard Company as of June 14, 2002.
 Fourteen years after the end of slavery, in 1879, my great-grandfather Jesse Robertson bought 100 acres of land in East Texas and bequeathed it to his descendants.
-Recently, my brother and I spearheaded a successful effort to save the land by paying \$35,000 in back taxes.
-Inspired by the wonderful stories brought forth on your show, Oprah, we dedicated ourselves to preserving the birthright that this former slave struggled to give to his family.
+In Mach 2000, my sister and I spearheaded a successful effort to save the land by paying \$35,000 in back taxes, court cost and attorney fees as the property was slated for a tax sale.
+We have continued to keep the taxes paid and now up to date.

 We face further hurdles and hope that you may be open to assisting us by putting us in contact with any non-profit groups or persons you know of who may be sympathetic to our cause and willing to help us.
 The land lay disregarded for 50 years except for timber poachers and litterers who took and continue to take advantage of the property being unoccupied.
 We hope to reclaim our heritage by making the land productive and of service to others.
 We know that there are organizations geared toward helping communities and people that need land to provide their services.
 Our thoughts have turned to ways to utilize the property with businesses such as a home for wayward children, a nursing home for the elderly or even private business enterprises... anything to keep it in the family.

-We are in the process of trying to incorporated the Jesse Robertson Foundation but we need a lawyer who can help us organize and setup the Foundation legally and coordinate the effort of bringing the numerous heirs together, some of whom contributed generously to paying the back taxes.
+We are in the process of trying to incorporate the Jesse Robertson Foundation but we need a lawyer who can help us organize and setup the Foundation (or another type of legal organization) and coordinate the effort of bringing the numerous heirs together, some of whom contributed generously to paying the back taxes.
 We would also like help toward clearing the title.
 We have done extensive research relating to deeds, oil/gas leases and wills pertaining to the property and have copies of the documents.
-Unfortunately, my brother and I had to contribute the bulk of that money and so are looking to working with someone who can get started without an enormous up front fee.
-We are also trying to buy back 5 acres that Jesse Robertson sold to the railroad which splits the land.
-This 5 acre strip have been sold and bought by three parties since the railroad went out of business.
+In addition, we have obtained a property survey and other activities to put corrective actions in place in regards to the property.
+Unfortunately, my sister and I had to contribute the bulk of that money and so are looking to working with someone who can get started without an enormous up front fee.
+We would also like to buy back the 5 acres that Jesse Robertson sold to the railroad which splits the land.
+This 5 acre strip has been sold and bought by three parties since the railroad went out of business.
 We can only imagine what it must have taken for an ex-slave to come up with the \$500 that the land cost at that time.